marcins21/small_algorythimic_projects/README.md

 ## (2) q1.py
-**In this File I solved a bunch of interview questions, They are just Simple algorythmic exercises**
+**In this File I solved a bunch of interview questions  || questions Mainly about "Integers Operations"

+## (3) q2.py
+** In this File I Solved a bunch of interview questions || questions Mainly about "String Operations"